Definition of the target group

 Developments in the kindergarten-primary education sector led the Schaanwald and Schellenberg school sites to introduce the 4/3 model with mixed-age learning groups from the 2012/2013 school year.
 This involves treating the two kindergarten years and the first two primary school years as one unit (4) and the subsequent middle stage of classes 3 to 5 as a second unit (3).
 As this model provides for remedial teaching to be offered at all levels, it dispenses with the pre-school (infant school) as a special introductory grade.
 There is a team teaching approach.

-Special support for talented children
+Special support for talented children (all levels)

 In the sense of supporting and promoting individual talents of all students, support for talented children is part of the basic task of the school and a component of such support at all school grades.
 Special support frequently occurs in the context of project-style lessons and partly also as project days or weeks.